rqlite/rqlite.io/content/en/docs/API/api/_index.md

 ```

 ## Transactions
-A **form** of transactions are supported.
+A **form** of transactions is supported.
 To execute statements within a transaction, add `transaction` to the URL.
 An example of the above operation executed within a transaction is shown below.

 ```bash
 curl -XPOST 'localhost:4001/db/execute?pretty&transaction' -H "Content-Type: application/json" -d "[